 - For King County residents age 18 to 59: contact DSHS Home & Community Service Office/King County (206-341-7750 or toll-free 1-800-346-9257).

 - For King County residents with developmental disabilities: contact the Washington State Division of Developmental Disabilities/Region 2 (206-568-5700 or toll-free 1-800-314-3296).

-Support for Seattle-King County residents age 60+ who are abused, neglected and/or exploited by someone they trust
+Aging and Disability Services (ADS) provides support for Seattle-King County residents age 60+ who are abused, neglected and/or exploited by someone they trust.

 Elder abuse, neglect, and financial exploitation are growing problems in our community.
 Aging and Disability Services works closely with medics, fire fighters, police, and the county prosecuting attorney’s office to improve health outcomes for vulnerable adults.
 Following are examples of abuse: